elianyperez/PersonalWebsite/content/post/Blog_Post/index.md

 ---
-title: Facing wolves in sheep’s clothing: How younger and older adults differ in trust-related decision-making and learning
+title: Scientific Research Network on Decision Neuroscience and Aging (SRNDNA) Facing a wolf in sheep's clothing
 subtitle:

 # Summary for listings and search engines